PierreSenellart/provsql/doc/source/user/casestudy3.rst

 This query makes ProvSQL emit a ``WARNING`` about the ``LIMIT`` in a subquery.
-The rows a ``LIMIT`` keeps carry the provenance they have without the cut: that a stop *is* the next one, which depends on the stops ranked before it, is not part of its provenance.
+The rows a ``LIMIT`` keeps carry the provenance they have in the full result: that a stop *is* the next one, which depends on the stops ranked before it, is not part of its provenance.
 If the tokens stood for the uncertain existence of stops, the result would miss the worlds where the next stop is absent and a later one takes its place.
 Here they